-Bull Kelp is a good source of trace minerals that well-up from the bottom of the sea.
-It is harvested for use in medicine (it is particularly popular in natural medicines), as a fertilizer and as feed in aquaculture.
+Bull Kelp is a good source of many trace minerals that well-up from the bottom of the sea.
+It is harvested for use in medicine (it is particularly popular in natural medicines), as a fertilizer, a stock supplement and as feed in aquaculture.
 Aboriginal people in Tasmania used dried Bull Kelp to transport water and food.
 The species name came from this use: potatorum means ‘to drink’ in Latin.

 Like any plant, Bull Kelp uses photosynthesis to grow, and its fronds ‘thallus’ can reach a length of eight metres.